canada-ca/open-source-logiciel-libre/en/open-source-standards.md

 10. License Must Be Technology-Neutral
 No provision of the license may be predicated on any individual technology or style of interface.

+### Business Requirement

+A Business Requirement is defined as a specific need that must be addressed in order to achieve an objective.
+These drive the element of 'why' for a project defining the nature and purpose at a high level.

+### Functional Requirement

+A Functional Requirement is defined as a more specific lower level needs in order to achieve an objective.
+These drive the element of 'what' for a project defining the specific details.

+### Technical Requirement

+A Technical Requirement is defined as an architectural decision to support an objective.
+These drive the element of 'how' for a project defining the architecture of the software and how it should interface with other systems and software.

+### Source Code
+Computer program in its original programming language, human readable, before translation into object code usually by a compiler or an interpreter.
+It consists of algorithms, computer instructions and may include developer's comments.

 ### Proprietary Software
 This refers to all Software not considered Open Source Software, copyrighted and traditionally governed by extensive terms and conditions.